 A True Story About Dialing Around the Holidays

 Last week was Thanksgiving in the United States.
-Our team is international, so some of us took off more time during the holiday, and some didn’t.
+Our team members observe customs and holidays differently, so some of us took more time off during the holiday, and some didn’t.
 Whoever was “online” dialed on Wednesday afternoon, yes, when some clients were already at home cooking.
 On Black Friday, when other prospects were still emerging from their food comas, we made calls.
 Except for the actual holiday, we made phone calls every day of what most would consider a slow week.

 We saw two significant results come about as a result.
 Can you guess what they were?